 - Restaurants and cafes are open.

-- All indoor activity centers reopened.
+- All indoor activity centres are currently open.

 - Beaches are open.

-- Outdoor exercise is permitted.
+- Outdoor exercise is permitted

 - Libraries and museums are open.